Tigerzplace/FAP-FacebookAutoPoster/Readme.md

 ---

-## ✨ Key Features
+## Key Features

 - **Post to Multiple Groups at Once**
   Load your joined groups and send a single post to many groups automatically.

 - **Pause / Resume Campaigns**
-  Need a break or want to tweak something mid-run?
+  Need a break or want to make a tweak mid-run?
 Pause an active campaign and resume later without losing progress.

 - **Post URL Display in Logs**
   After each successful post, FAP shows the **direct Facebook post URL** in the event log so you can quickly open, verify, or share it.